webiny/commodo/packages/name/README.md

 Creates a new function with a name assigned to it and passed to its instances.

 ##### `hasName(value: any): boolean`
-Checks if a passed value has a name assigned to it.
+Checks if passed value has a name assigned to it.

 ##### `getName(value: any): string`
 Returns a name assigned to the passed value.
 Returns empty string if none assigned.